allindark/Leaflet.GridLayer.GoogleMutant/README.md

 * IE11 and [browsers that don't support `Promise`s](http://caniuse.com/#search=promise) need a polyfill in order to work.
 See the "Known caveats" section.

-* The `maxNativeZoom` functionality introduced in v0.5.0 (thanks, @luiscamacho!) needs Leaflet >1.0.3.
+* The `maxNativeZoom` functionality introduced in v0.5.0 (thanks, @luiscamacho!) requires Leaflet >1.0.3.
 At the time of this writing, this means "using the `master` branch of Leaflet".

 ## Usage